-There are many opportunities for enrichment beyond the classroom: Science in Action (with Warwick School), Journal Review Club (with Warwick School) and Café Scientifique.
 You will also receive an extensive reading list and student membership of the Institute of Physics.
 There are many external courses on offer such as Headstart courses.
 Smallpeice Trust courses, the Cambridge Physics Summer Camp, Physics in Perspective courses, the Olympiad, competitions, Isaac Physics, careers lectures and many more - in fact, we will support you to pursue any opportunity you can find.
-There is also the chance to support younger members of the school with Science Workshops (KS3 and KS4),
+There is also the chance to support younger members of the school with Science Workshops (KS3 and and analytical skills whilst studying an interesting and stimulating subject."

-For further information, please contact Mrs Scott: J.Scott@warwickschools.co.uk
+For further information, please contact Mrs Scott: J.scott@kingshighwarwick.co.uk